-As of September 30, 2017, the Company's remaining valuation allowance of approximately \$159,000 related to state net operating loss carry forwards.
-As a result of recording the impact of the Tax Cuts and Jobs Act (the "Tax Reform Act") on its deferred assets and liabilities, the Company recorded an increase in its valuation allowance against state net operating losses carried forward of approximately \$32,000 in the first quarter of 2018.
-During the fourth quarter of 2018, the Company reversed approximately \$86,000 of its remaining valuation allowance.
-This consisted of decreasing the valuation allowance for the expiration and utilization of state net operating losses in 2018 of approximately \$133,000 and increasing the valuation allowance by approximately \$47,000 for future expected NOL utilization based on updated profitability estimates and the federal rate change from 34% to 21%.
-The remaining valuation allowance as of September 30, 2018 of \$105,000 relates entirely to state net operating loss carry forwards we do not expect to utilize.
+As of September 30, 2019 and 2018, the Company's remaining valuation allowance of approximately \$47,000 and \$105,000, respectively, related to state net operating loss carry forwards.
+During the fourth quarter of 2019, the Company reversed approximately \$58,000 of its remaining valuation allowance.
+This consisted of decreasing the valuation allowance for the expiration and utilization of state net operating losses in 2019 of approximately \$68,000 and increasing the valuation allowance by approximately \$10,000 for future expected NOL utilization based on updated profitability estimates.
+The remaining valuation allowance balance as of September 30, 2019 of \$47,000 relates entirely to state net operating loss carry forwards we do not expect to utilize.
 The Company will continue to assess the assumptions used to determine the amount of our valuation allowance and may adjust the valuation allowance in future periods based on changes in assumptions of estimated future income and other factors.

-The Company files income tax returns in the U.S. Federal jurisdiction, and various state jurisdictions.
+The Company files income tax returns in the U.S. Federal jurisdiction and various state jurisdictions.
 Based on its evaluation, the Company has concluded that it has no significant unrecognized tax benefits.
-With limited exceptions, the Company is no longer subject to U.S. federal and state income tax examinations for fiscal years ending prior to 2003.
-We are generally subject to U.S. federal and state tax examinations for all tax years since 2003 due to our net operating loss carryforwards and the utilization of the carryforwards in years still open under statute.
+With limited exceptions, the Company is no longer subject to U.S. federal and state income tax examinations for fiscal years ending prior to 2004.
+We are generally subject to U.S. federal and state tax examinations for all tax years since 2004 due to our net operating loss carryforwards and the utilization of the carryforwards in years still open under statute.
 During the year ended September 30, 2018, the Company was examined by the U.S. Internal Revenue Service for fiscal year 2016.
 This examination resulted in no adjustments.
-In 2007, the Company changed its fiscal year end from March 31 to September 30.